benjystanton/benjystanton.github.io/_posts/2020-04-20-generally-its-better-to-avoid-opening-links-in-new-windows-or-tabs.md

 In these situations the link text should clearly state what's going to happen, for example:
 `<a href="#" rel="noopener noreferrer">Link to a thing (opens in a new window or tab)</a>`

+## Update 11 May 2020

+[Adam](https://twitter.com/adambsilver) suggests that PDF links can be downloaded to the device, instead of opened in a new tab, by using the `download` attribute.

 ## Source
 - [Opening links in a new tab from GOV.UK Design System (preview)](https://deploy-preview-1179--govuk-design-system-preview.netlify.app/styles/typography/#opening-links-in-a-new-tab)